top of page

 RESPONSIBILITY

-• Working within YOUNGO (the youth constituency) working groups to collaborate with global youth on climate justice issues.
+Working within YOUNGO working groups to collaborate with global youth on climate justice issues.
+YOUNGO are a youth constituency of the UNFCCC, forming one of the nine civil society constituencies.

-• Working within the Demand Climate Justice (NGO consistency) to collaborate on climate justice campaigns with global allies.
+Working within the Demand Climate Justice (DJC) to collaborate on climate justice campaigns with global allies.
+DJC is a network of over 200 climate and human rights organisations.

-• Working within Climate Action Network (NGO consistency) to collaborate on policy positions and campaigns with European allies.
+Collaborating with Climate Action Network on policy positions and campaigns with European allies.

-• Hosting official UNFCCC side events that are open to the public and address various under-discussed topics.
+Hosting official UNFCCC side events that are open to the public and address various under-discussed topic, including on the Children and Youth Pavilion.

-• Running informal workshops to engage with young people at the conference, and encourage skill-sharing across networks.
+Delivering informal workshops to engage with young people at conferences to encourage learning and skills-sharing across networks.

-• Organising actions inside and outside the conference space to draw attention to important issues, and draw attention to the real issues at play when discussing climate change.
+Organising actions inside and outside conference spaces, to draw attention to important, real issues at play.

-• Following policy negotiations which help us better understand the progress (or lack of progress) that is being made on the Paris Agreement or other legislation under the UNFCCC.
+Monitoring outputs of policy negotiations so we can better understand the progress (or lack of progress) that is being made on the Paris Agreement and other legislation under the UNFCCC.

-• Writing blogs to share our experiences at the negotiations, and to help explain what these events are like.
+Writing blog articles that reflect on our experiences at these negotiations, which help to explain what these events are like to attend as youth.

 VESTED INTERESTS